jovotech/jovo-framework/jovo-platforms/jovo-platform-lindenbaum/README.md

 this.$lindenbaumBot
 ```

 The object will only be defined if the incoming request is from Autopilot.
-Because of that, you should first check wether it's defined or not before accessing it:
+Because of that, you should first check whether it's defined or not before accessing it:

 ```js
 // @language=javascript